#eye #eye range:4 #eye rollspeed:.2#eye #eye range:4 #eye rollspeed:.2

 © Amelyn Ng 2025

-Ng holds a Bachelor of Environments and Master of Architecture from the University of Melbourne, and a Master of Science in Critical, Curatorial, and Conceptual Practices at Columbia GSAPP.
+Ng holds a Master of Science in Critical, Curatorial, and Conceptual Practices at Columbia GSAPP, and a Master of Architecture and Bachelor of Environments from the University of Melbourne.
 She is a registered architect in the State of Victoria, Australia.

 Architectural media are imperfect records of worlds, unstable inventories, and double-acts of specification and speculation.
 Drawings, models, maps, diagrams, spreadsheets, and instructional formats, all slip between abstraction and material reality.